Ticks are small spider-like animals (arachnids) that bite to fasten themselves onto the skin and feed on blood.

 - flu-like symptoms: tiredness, headaches, sore muscles and joints and fever

 Lyme disease is diagnosed based on the presence of symptoms, a physical exam, the possibility of exposure to infected ticks and, if necessary, laboratory testing.
-If your health care provider suspects Lyme disease, you may be asked to provide a blood sample for testing to see if you have certain antibodies in your blood.
+If your health care provider suspects Lyme disease, you may be asked to provide a blood sample for testing.

 Other tick-borne diseases

-Like Lyme disease, there is a low risk that other tick-borne diseases, such as Anaplasmosis, Babesiosis, Ehrlichiosis or southern tick-associated rash-illness (STARI), may be dispersed into Alberta by migratory birds.
+Like Lyme disease, there is a low risk that other tick-borne diseases, such as Anaplasmosis, Babesiosis, Ehrlichiosis or southern tick-associated rash-illness (STARI), may occur in Alberta.

 What we are doing in 2019

-The Alberta government will continue to monitor results from the passive surveillance program to determine if more targeted surveillance is needed.
-Surveillance will help determine whether blacklegged ticks are becoming established in areas of Alberta, and will enable us to better understand and communicate the risks to Albertans.
+The Alberta government will continue to monitor results from the submit-a-tick program to determine if more targeted surveillance is needed.
+Surveillance will help determine whether ticks capable of causing Lyme disease are becoming established in areas of Alberta and will enable us to better understand and communicate the risks to people.

 - Read the Tick Surveillance form definitions (PDF, 173 KB)